0cjs/sedoc/8bit/sbc/SuperAKI-80.md

 crystal use 1/16 CTC prescale, 1/16 mode on the SIO, and CTC divisor:
 1/1=38.4 kbps; 1/2=19.6 kbps; 1/4=9600 bps; ...; 1/128=300 bps.

+If you use a 20 MHz crystal instead of 19.6608 Mhz, the bps rates using the divisors above be about 1.73% fast.
+This _may_ be all right for async serial, but if not the lower BPS rates can use slightly tweaked divisors to get more exact.

 <!-------------------------------------------------------------------->